SunburstEnzo/Lumiere/README.md

 <img src="Lumiere/Resources/LumiereAppIconRounded.png">
 </p>

-> An iOS app share extension for saving Instagram post media.
+> An iOS app with share extension for saving Instagram post media.

 Tap the share button when viewing an Instagram post in the app or in Safari on iOS, and select “Lumiere” to view the share sheet in app.